6 tips for label reading on the RPAH/FAILSAFE Elimination Diet

-If oil is just listed as vegetable oil, need to know what type of oil it is
+If oil is just listed as just 'vegetable oil', you need to know what type of oil

-Check fat content : if less than 5g per 100g then real risk of unlisted artificial antioxidants
+Check fat content : if less than 5g per 100g then the there is a risk of unlisted artificial antioxidants

 Be very wary of the ingredient "flavour'

-Check for sneaky ingredients such as cultured dextrose
+Check for tricky ingredients such as cultured dextrose

 HOW TO CHECK OUT IF A FOOD IS OK